AS 92016 Annotated exemplars

 For Excellence, the student needs to execute movement strategies in an applied setting.

-This involves effectively demonstrating, with intent and proficiency, a range of movement strategies in an applied setting.
+This involves effectively demonstrating with intent and proficiency a range of movement strategies in an applied setting.

-This student has executed a range of movement strategies (throwing into space, man-to-man defence, and V cuts) in an Ultimate Frisbee applied setting.
+This student has effectively demonstrated, with intent and proficiency, a range of movement strategies (throwing into space, man to man defence and V- cuts) in an ultimate frisbee applied setting.

-The evidence includes appropriate characteristics for each movement strategy to indicate the quality of the movement.
-For example, accuracy and coordination when throwing the disk, anticipating and responding to external cues by intentionally selecting and purposely tracking an opponent to stop them receiving the disk, and anticipating and responding to external cues with sharp, fluid, and purposeful changes of direction to create space to receive the disk.
+The evidence includes a live teacher observation sheet and commentary and a student video that show effectively demonstrating a range of identified ultimate frisbee movement strategies with intent and proficiency in an applied setting (class tournament).
+These include appropriate characteristics for each movement strategy that indicate the quality of the movement.
+For example, accuracy and coordination when throwing the disk, anticipating and responding to external cues by intentionally selecting and purposely tracking an opponent to stop them receiving the disk and anticipating and responding to external cues by sharp, fluid and purposeful changes of direction to create space for themselves to receive the disk.

 See all Physical Education assessment resources